Kong/docs.konghq.com/app/konnect/gateway-manager/provision-cloud-gateway.md

 {% navtabs %}
 {% navtab UI %}
-1. From [Gateway Manager](https://cloud.konghq.com/gateway-manager) in the navigation menu, click the Dedicated Cloud Gateway control plane you want to scale the data plane nodes for.
+1. From [Gateway Manager](https://cloud.konghq.com/gateway-manager), click the Dedicated Cloud Gateway control plane you want to scale the data plane nodes for.

 1. Click **Data Plane Nodes** in the navigation menu.

-1. From the **Control Plane Actions** menu, click **Update Cluster Config** and do the following:
+1. From the **Control Plane Actions**, click **Update Cluster Config** and do the following:

     1. To rescale your entire instance, select the most appropriate option based on the requests per second, CPU, and memory from the Custom Configure Mode options.